keyz/lambda.ly/README.md

 lambda.ly
 =========
 A Scheme interpreter in JavaScript.
+Available at [http://lambda.ly](http://lambda.ly).

 ## TODO
 1. Rewrite the `eval` function to apply a substitution model of evaluation.